Ilade-s/xls_Manager/README.md

     - xlutils (link between xlrd and xlwt)
 FUNCTIONS : (may be changed someday by english names (cf. issue)
 ----------
+    - xlsPlot :
         - DiagrammeMultiBarres : Using a key column, will create a bar chart with several columns of data
         - DiagrammeMultiCirculaire : Using one or more columns of data, will compare them in one or more pie charts (one for each column of data)
+    - xlsWriter :
+        - AddData : add data columns and keys in dictionary, to a preexisting or new xls file
+        - DeleteData : delete a range/data field from a pre-existing spreadsheet